department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2024-04-ToxicExposure-UsabilityStudy/research-plan.md

 **Primary criteria (must-haves)**
 What demographics, experience, and scenarios do you need participants to meet to effectively run your study?

-- Are you currently enrolled in VA health care? [answer should be no to qualify]
+- Are you currently enrolled in VA health care? [answer should be no to qualify for all participants]

-[Screener question]
-- 1 completed session with a screen reader user
+- Do you need to use screen reader technology to use the internet, such as VoiceOver on an iPhone, TalkBack on an Android device, or JAWS on a computer? [answer needs to be yes for 1 completed session, recruit 2?]

+- We’d like you to review parts of the VA website that require you to sign in to an identity-verified account.
+Do you have an identify-verified account on VA.gov?
+You can check on this by logging into VA.gov.
+If you see a prompt to verify your identity once you sign in, your identity is not yet verified.
+- Response options: yes or no [Answering yes would qualify half the participants/other half can answer no]

 **Secondary criteria (nice-to-haves)**
-- Mixture of other demographics; no more than 2 per category
+- Mixture of other demographics/criteria; no more than 2 of the same per any category

 ## Timeline